Financial Platform.

 Before

-Ratings, research, and signals existed as separate outputs — reports, tables, alerts — across disconnected tools.
-Each was credible alone, but fragmented together.
+Executives logging in to understand "what's moving the market today" were dropped onto the same homepage as analysts running deep sector research, as portfolio managers checking exposure, as journalists hunting for a quote.
+Ratings, research, conviction signals, and sector dynamics existed as separate outputs - reports, tables, alerts - across disconnected tools.
+Each was credible alone, fragmented together.

-Analysts spent disproportionate time assembling and formatting information.
-Clients consumed insight through static documents that were often stale by the time they were read.
+Analysts spent disproportionate time assembling and formatting.
+Clients consumed insight through static PDFs - often stale by the time they were read.
+Critical changes existed in the data; they just surfaced too late, or without enough surrounding context, to drive a decision.

 The Shift